About the Program

-Businesses identify a problem(s) they are facing and select the training(s) that will help them solve for this problem(s).
-The NYC Department of Small Business Services (SBS) reimburses up to 60% of the total training costs in one or more of the following areas:
+Businesses identify problems they are facing and select trainings that will help them solve for problems.
+The NYC Department of Small Business Services (SBS) reimburses up to 60 percent of the total training costs in one or more of the following areas:

-*Businesses with less than 10 employees can apply jointly as a consortium application to meet the trainee requirement.
+*Businesses with less than 10 employees can apply jointly as a consortium to meet the trainee requirement.
 Please contact us for more information on applying as a consortium.

 |Pre-Application Submission Dates||Grant Notification Dates|

-|July 14, 2023||September 18, 2023|
+|July 14, 2023||October 2, 2023|

 |October 13, 2023||December 11, 2023|

 Admiral Insurance Brokerage Corp. is an insurance company that negotiates and sells personal and commercial insurance.
-The business invested in two new software systems that will help its employees to better prospect and manage clients.
+The business invested in two new software systems to help its employees better prospect and manage clients.